enso-org/ide/docs/specification/business-release.md

 ##### Create Definitions

-The suggestion list on searcher has a new element in `Actions` category, labeled _Create function &lt;searcher input&gt;_.
+The suggestion list in Searcher has a new element in `Actions` category, labeled _Create function &lt;searcher input&gt;_.
 The action is available when:
 * One of this condition is met:
   * the searcher mode is `General`;